 Because young children’s breathing rates are much higher than those in adults, and because they are constantly in touch with surfaces such as counters and floors, the researchers also believe kids take in heftier quantities of the harmful cleaning compounds.

-There has been extensive research linking cleaning chemicals with asthma in adults, but the study, published in February 2020 in the Canadian Medical Association Journal, is the first to show their potential effects on infants and young kids.
+There has been extensive research linking cleaning chemicals with asthma in adults, but the study, published in February 2020 in the Canadian Medical Association Journal, is the first to show the potential effects of cleaning sprays and products on infants and young kids.

 What to Do About Cleaning?

-Unfortunately for consumers, identifying which products are safe and which ones are not can be a tricky business, especially since manufacturers in the United States and Canada are not required to disclose ingredients.
+Unfortunately for consumers, identifying which cleaning sprays and products are safe and which ones are not can be a tricky business, especially since manufacturers in the United States and Canada are not required to disclose ingredients.
 Takaro would like to see stricter limits.